-Do you need to know what WorkSafeBC’s stance is on COVID-19 claims – this faq group will help.
+Do you need to know what WorkSafeBC’s stance is on COVID-19 claims?
+These FAQs will help.

 When a worker contracts COVID-19 as a direct result of their employment, they are entitled to compensation if the following conditions are met: